opentelekomcloud-docs/cloud-search-service/umn/source/faqs/how_to_access_kibana_from_elb.rst

 Overview
 --------

-Currently to access Kibana dashboard of CSS Service, a user have to login to OTC console and navigate to Kibana login page.
+Currently to access Kibana dashboard of CSS Service, a user has to login to OTC console and navigate to Kibana login page.

-To make the access convenient a user can utilise the provided ``python script`` which will configure the Dedicated Loadbalancer of OTC and a user would be able to acceess Kibana dasboard with a public IP.
+To make the access convenient a user can utilize the provided ``python script`` which will configure the Dedicated Loadbalancer of OTC and a user would be able to access Kibana dashboard with a public IP.